-According to a 2014 study, about 1 in 8 non-traumatic emergency visits were due to respiratory distress.
-Among patients with respiratory health issues or an emergent trauma, the figure may have been even higher.
+About 1 in 8 non-traumatic emergency visits were due to respiratory distress, per a 2014 study.
+Among patients with respiratory health issues or emergent trauma, the figure may have been even higher.
 Assessing respiratory status is a core component of emergency and trauma care, as well as medical intake.
 Even when respiratory distress is not the presenting issue, it may be a complicating factor.

 Most respiratory assessments can easily be assigned to one of four categories: inspection, palpation, percussion, and auscultation.
-A thorough review of the patient’s medical history, especially recent medical issues, helpfully supplements the exam.
+A thorough review of the patient’s medical history, especially recent medical issues should supplement the exam.

 - Abnormal curvature of the spine

 - A sunken sternum

 During the initial exam, you may also opt to place a pulse oximeter to assess for hypoxia.
 Taking the patient’s blood pressure may offer additional insights into their status, particularly if a suspected cardiac health issue may be affecting their respiratory status.

 You can expedite the exam process by taking the patient’s medical history as you examine them.
 Patients do not always know which information is relevant or important, so don’t ask vague or general questions.
 Instead, inquire about specific respiratory conditions, recent hospital visits, and recent infections or illnesses.
 If another person such as a spouse or caregiver is present, ask them for additional details.

 During the palpation component of the respiratory assessment, the goal is to look for swollen, tender, or inflamed areas.
 Palpate the front and back of the chest, where pain or bruises may indicate fractured ribs or inflamed pleurae.
 Observe the patient’s breathing while palpating the ribs.
 Palpate the throat to feel for abnormalities or obstructions.